Best Cheap Health Insurance in Montana (2026)

 Silver plans pay for about 70% of your medical care.

-Silver plans cost an average of $636 per month and have a $4,750 deductible, on average, in Montana.
+At full price, Silver plans cost an average of $763 per month and have a $5,535 deductible, on average, in Montana.

-Silver plans are also a good choice for individuals who earn a low income.
-That's because Silver plans are eligible for extra savings, called cost-sharing reductions, that significantly reduce what you pay when you get medical care.
+Consider a Silver plan if you make a low income and don’t qualify for Medicaid.
+That's because Silver plans are eligible for extra savings, called cost-sharing reductions, that significantly reduce what you pay when you get medical care (if you qualify).

 Bronze plans: Best if you're healthy and have savings